D0nie1998/Fortnite-Quiz/README.md

 After successfully fixing the HTML errors, I moved on to validate my CSS code.
 I visited the W3C CSS Validator and submitted my stylesheet for testing.
 To my delight, the results showed that there were no errors in the CSS code.
 This meant that my stylesheet was written correctly and adhered to best practices, which would ensure that the website would look and function as intended.
 I was relieved and confident that my website would provide an optimal user experience, both in terms of content and aesthetics.

 ![csstest](/assets/images/csstest.png)

+### JavaScript
+To ensure the highest quality of my JavaScript code, I decided to use JSHint, a static code analysis tool that checks for potential errors, inconsistencies, and anti-patterns in my code.
+I ran JSHint on my JavaScript file and was pleased to see that there were no problems with my code.
+This meant that my JavaScript was written correctly and adhered to best practices, which would ensure that the website would function as intended.
+I was confident that my code would provide a seamless user experience and allow users to interact with the website without any issues.

 # Deployment